rafaelcordoba/Carousel/README.md

 - You can also choose a custom prefab for each data item
 - For the sake of serialization simplicity, the different types of item views cannot be mixed, but they can be one after the other.
 - The carousel supports different item views intercalating with each other.

+## Automation
+### GitHub Actions
+- The project uses GitHub Actions to automate copying sample assets to the package Samples~ folder
+- This is required so Unity can show the samples in the Package Manager while allowing the samples to be worked in this repository

 ## License